-In this environment, the business that responds in the most agile and innovative way is most successful, responding to challenges thrown up by a changing world, and anticipating others with clever technical solutions.
-Key to this agility is satisfying the growing demands for a mobile, flexible workplace - but what does that actually mean, and what are the steps necessary to deliver it in your organisation?
+In our new normal, businesses that can respond to challenges in agile and innovative ways through intelligent technical solutions are successful.
+Key to this agility is satisfying the urgency for mobile, flexible workplaces - but what does that actually mean, and what are the steps necessary to deliver it in your organisation?

-Here I'm going to try to distil the meaning of the mobile workplace: what's it for, what does it look like, and on which technologies does it rely?
+Here I'm going to try to distil the meaning of the mobile workplace/ smart working/ flexible working, the many terms you'll have heard - what's it for, what it looks like, and the technologies it relies on.

 The Move to Mobile